 Prior to leaving your school please make sure that all members have complete official dress for the entire convention.
 It is especially important for those members who will be receiving awards and/or degrees to be in complete and proper official FFA dress.
 Please address this issue with your students as it relates to wearing blue jeans, khakis, white socks, hats, and tennis shoes.
 It is our desire to maintain convention dress at a high level of professionalism.
 This includes the Career Show.
 When your students are at the Convention Center, please be sure that they portray the professional image of the state FFA convention.
-Again this year the FFA Alumni will be selling a few Official Dress items (i.e. ties, scarves, panty hose) at the State Convention store located near the Registration desk and in the Convention Center as part of the Alumni area.
+NEW THIS YEAR the FFA Alumni will be selling a few Official Dress items (i.e. ties, scarves, panty hose) at the State Convention store .

 • Appropriate Dress of Adults